 While many people enjoy camping, they often aren't acquainted with pup tent history.
-Find out more about the origins of this popular tent design, from it's civil war beginnings until modern times.
+Find out more about the origins of this popular tent design, from its Civil War beginnings to the many modern adaptations on the market.

 Pup Tent History Timeline

 The design of pup tents originated from a combination of common sense and necessity.
-Many Civil War soldiers moved mostly on foot, and they needed lightweight equipment and supplies if possible.
-Even if they had the luxury of a horse, their extra equipment and supplies still needed to be carried, either on a wagon, a horse, or by the soldier himself.
-Pup tents were often shared by two soldiers, and the weight of the material, stakes, and poles was generally around ten pounds.
-If each soldier in a pair carried half the material, stakes, and poles, then he would have an additional five pounds on his back.
+Many Civil War soldiers moved mostly on foot, and they needed equipment and supplies that were as lightweight as possible.
+Even if they had the luxury of a horse, their extra equipment and supplies still needed to be carried, either on a wagon, a packhorse, or by the soldier himself.
+Pup tents were often shared by two soldiers, and the weight of the material, stakes, and poles was generally around 10 pounds.
+If each soldier in a pair carried half the material, stakes, and poles, he would have an additional 5 pounds on his back.

 Earliest Pup Tents

-Civil War, and even early World War II, pup tents did not contain the triangular ends and flap doors of today's pup tents.
+Pup tents used in the Civil War, and even in early World War II, did not contain the triangular ends and flap doors of today's pup tents.
 These early tents offered only basic shelter, with each end of the tent open to the extreme elements.

 Vietnam's tropical climate meant pup tents generally weren't favored.
 However, some tents were used during the Vietnam War and actually followed an adaptive design comprised of an A-frame with two poles, creating roomier accommodations.

 Finally, today's tents are still often referred to as pup tents, but they've come a long way from their original design.
-Modern shelter halves feature mildew resistant and water repellent material, roomier lengths of over 12 feet, and weather-resistant flaps.
+Modern shelter halves feature mildew resistant and water repellent material, roomier lengths of more than 12 feet, and weather-resistant flaps.

 Today's tents are also designed to be sturdier and drier than their predecessors, with some even featuring environmental control ducts for heating and air conditioning.
-While the premise behind the original design is still the same --shelter and portability -- modern conveniences now rule in the overall construction of today's pup tent.
+While the premise behind the original design is still the same -- providing shelter and portability -- modern conveniences now rule in the overall construction of today's pup tent.